claudiocp/ohmydebn/README.md

 # Why Debian Cinnamon?

 Why use Debian Cinnamon instead of Linux Mint or Linux Mint Debian Edition (LMDE)?
 Linux Mint and LMDE are great, but there are a few reasons why you might want to use Debian 13 Cinnamon instead:
 - Linux Mint is only available for x86 architecture.
 If you're on ARM, you need a distro compiled for ARM that can run Cinnamon (like Debian).
-Please note that OhMyDebn does not yet support ARM but will in the future.
 - Suppose you want to take a Debian 13 derivative (like Proxmox 9) and add the Cinnamon desktop.
 You can then use this script to turn it into OhMyDebn!
 - For fun and for science!